While choosing a heating system may not be the decision that you’re most excited about making when building your new home, it’s an important one.

 Solar power

-In many provinces, solar power heating can be a huge advantage over the other heating choices.
-However, in Manitoba, the price of electricity is lower than many other places making the cost of solar power installation cost prohibitive.
+In many provinces, solar power heating can be a considerable advantage over other heating choices.
+However, in Manitoba, the price of electricity is lower than in many places, making the cost of solar power installation cost-prohibitive.

-Installing solar power on a standard home can be the cost of a second mortgage.
-However, the option is available and may be a great solution for you depending on your circumstances and location of your property.
+Installing solar power on a typical home can be just as expensive as a second mortgage!
+The option is available and may be an excellent solution for you, depending on your circumstances and the location of your property.

-These systems are popular on island locations found in Lake of The Woods, as getting electricity there can be extremely expensive if it’s even possible and hydro in Ontario is more expensive than Manitoba.
+These systems are popular on island locations found in Lake of The Woods.
+Getting electricity there can be extremely expensive, if possible, and hydro in Ontario is more costly than in Manitoba.

 Wood heat